Consumer or Producer... Who's to Blame?

 Protecting your data doesn’t mean vanishing from the internet.
 It means treating your digital life with the same awareness as your financial life.

 Use privacy settings.
 Say no to unnecessary data sharing.
-Question why a company needs your location and your your buying habits.
+Question why a company needs your location, your your buying habits and your biometric data.
 And know when you scroll, that's all data to them.

 If we all recognized the true value of our data and acted accordingly, we’d shift an invisible but massive source of power back into the hands of the people who create it — us.